2022/01/01

 Making a left turn along the main airport tarmac towards the Tom Bradley International Terminal (TBIT) shortly after touching down into Los Angeles International Airport

-An EVA Airways Boeing 777-35E/ER, registered B-16703, waiting to be pushed back from Gate No. 156 located in the South Concourse of the Tom Bradley International Terminal (TBIT) at Los Angeles International Airport in preparation for her long early afternoon transpacific return flight over the North Pacific Ocean and East China Sea back to the Republic of China (Taiwan) as EVA Airways flight BR 005 bound for Taipei (Taoyuan).
+An EVA Airways Boeing 777-35E/ER, registered B-16703, waiting to be pushed back from Gate No. 156 located in the South Concourse of the Tom Bradley International Terminal (TBIT) at Los Angeles International Airport in preparation for her coming long early afternoon transpacific return flight over the North Pacific Ocean and East China Sea back to the Republic of China (Taiwan) as EVA Airways flight BR 005 bound for Taipei (Taoyuan).
 This aircraft was notable for being painted in the "Hello Kitty Sanrio Family" special livery between September 2013 and May 2021

 Taxiing past the South Concourse of the Tom Bradley International Terminal (TBIT) at Los Angeles International Airport on the way to our assigned arrival contact gate

-An All Nippon Airways Boeing 787-9 Dreamliner, registered JA839A, being serviced at Gate No. 150 located in the South Concourse of the Tom Bradley International Terminal (TBIT) at Los Angeles International Airport in preparation for her long early afternoon transpacific return flight over the North Pacific Ocean back to the State of Japan as All Nippon Airways flight NH 005 bound for Tokyo (Narita)
+An All Nippon Airways Boeing 787-9 Dreamliner, registered JA839A, being serviced at Gate No. 150 located in the South Concourse of the Tom Bradley International Terminal (TBIT) at Los Angeles International Airport in preparation for her coming long early afternoon transpacific return flight over the North Pacific Ocean back to the State of Japan as All Nippon Airways flight NH 005 bound for Tokyo (Narita)

 Finally docking onto our assigned arrival gate, Gate No. 130, located in the North Concourse of the Tom Bradley International Terminal (TBIT) at Los Angeles International Airport